microsoft/BotBuilder-Samples/experimental/generation/runbot/readme.md

 ## Usage

 The simplest way to use runbot is to execute the `run.cmd` script in the output generated dialog directory.
-If you want to execute it directly, you can execute the command `dotnet run <pathToRepo>/experimental/generation/runbot/runbot.csproj --root <directoryWithDeclarativeAssets>`.
+If you want to execute it directly, you can execute the command `dotnet run --project <pathToRepo>/experimental/generation/runbot/runbot.csproj --root <directoryWithDeclarativeAssets>`.
 At that point you can connect to your bot using `http://localhost:5000/api/messages` in the [Bot Framework Emulator][emulator].

 Command line args: